One of the biggest surprises of Vita’s 2015 lineup, a budget SRPG full of interesting characters; fun combat and an enjoyable mystery story.

 For DLC, Lost Dimension has the usual cosmetic stuff as well as items to make the game easier, but there are a few pieces of more substantial content.
 Chief among them is ‘The Beginning of the End’, a set of new missions that provide much-needed additional back-story for all the characters but in particularly the enigmatic bad guy.
 The missions are all set in a new environment but use recycled enemies, meaning it’s not a completely new experience, but well worth playing for the additional story developments (it almost feels like this content should’ve been included in the base game).

 There are also three different packs which provide one new mission per floor at a specific difficulty (easy/normal/hard), but these are just slight tweaks on things you’ll have already done through the story and I didn’t feel were really worth the cost of entry.

-Lost Dimension is a real surprise – a solidly-made SRPG with interesting mechanics and enjoyable character development that aside from a few issues with storytelling and recycled content stood out as a high point for Vita in 2015.
+Lost Dimension is a real surprise – Atlus; FuRyu and Lancarse deliver a solidly-made SRPG with interesting mechanics and enjoyable character development which proved that budgets do not need to be inflated as long as the experience is well made and polished.
+Aside from a few issues with storytelling and recycled content, it stands out as a high point for Vita in 2015.